takamaruocha/PP-TSAD/README.md

 We develop a framework that balances the trade-off between privacy preservation and anomaly detection performance and maintains sufficient accuracy for practical purposes, even with anonymized time series.

 ## 2. Code Description
-- pp_tsad_runner.py: The main file.
-The trained modela are saved in folder `saved_models/`
+- pp_tsad_runner.py: Main file.
+The trained models are saved in folder `saved_models/`
-- parameter.py: You can set all parameters.
+- parameter.py: Parameter setting file.
-- models: The definition folder of the proposed framework.
+- models: Definition folder of the anonymization function, privacy model, and anomaly detection model.
+- TimeSeriesProject: Definition folder of the classification model.
-- data_loader.py: The pre-processing file for datasets.
+- data_loader.py: Pre-processing file for datasets.
-- augmentations.py: The processing file for data augmentation.
+- augmentations.py: Processing file for data augmentation.
-- datasets: The dataset folder.
+- datasets: Dataset folder.

 ## 3. Dataset
 We use ECG, TODS, SWaT, PSM datasets.